Jessie Diggins: Professional

+2011–2019

 Diggins earned an academic scholarship to Northern Michigan University but deferred enrollment to race with the Central Cross-Country Elite team for one year.
 She decided to race professionally rather than attend college.
 She was named to the United States Ski Team in 2011 and competed at her first World Championships that year.

 Diggins won a gold medal with Kikkan Randall in the team sprint in the 2013 FIS Nordic World Ski Championships in Val di Fiemme.
 At the 2014 U23 World Championships, Diggins won silver in the individual sprint.
 Diggins was named to the U.S. team for the 2014 Winter Olympics.
-In her first event, the 15 kilometer skiathlon, she placed 8th (out of 61 competitors) with a time of 40:05.5.
+In her first event, the 15 kilometer skiathlon, Diggins placed eighth (out of 61 competitors) with a time of 40:05.5.

 Diggins won the silver medal in the 10-kilometer freestyle race in the 2015 FIS Nordic World Ski Championships in Falun.
-In the 2015–2016 World Cup, she placed 8th in the overall and sprint rankings and 9th in the distance ranking.
+In the 2015–16 World Cup, she placed eighth in the overall and sprint rankings and ninth in the distance ranking.

 At the 2017 Nordic World Ski Championships in Lahti, Finland, Diggins took two medals: in the freestyle sprint, she won her quarterfinal and semifinal heats on her way to taking the silver, ahead of teammate Randall in third.
 Subsequently, in the classic team sprint, Diggins and Sadie Bjornsen finished third, catching and passing the Swedish team in the closing stages of the race to take the bronze by 0.19 seconds.
 This made Diggins the first American to win four World Championship medals in cross-country skiing.

 Diggins finished third overall in the 2017–18 Tour de Ski, becoming the first American to finish on the podium in the overall classification, and beating her previous best of fifth overall in the previous edition.
-Her teammate Sadie Bjornsen finished ninth overall, also making it the first time that two Americans finished in the overall top ten.
+Her teammate Sadie Bjornsen finished ninth overall, also making it the first time that two Americans finished in the overall top 10.
 Diggins finished second overall in the World Cup 2017–2018 season standings.

 At the 2018 Winter Olympics in Pyeongchang, South Korea, Diggins and Randall became the first American cross-country skiers to capture a gold medal by winning the women's team sprint at the Alpensia Cross-Country Centre.
 In the final sprint, Diggins passed the last two individual sprint classical gold medalists – Sochi gold medalist Maiken Caspersen Falla of Norway before the last turn and then Pyeongchang gold medalist Stina Nilsson of Sweden on the last straightaway.
 Theirs was not only the United States' first ever cross-country skiing gold medal but also the first American cross-country skiing medal since Bill Koch won silver in the men's 30 km in 1976.
 Steve Schlanger and Chad Salmela called the end of the race for NBC:

 Diggins competed in all six women's cross-country skiing events at the Olympics and finished in the top 10 in all of them.
 At the end of the games, she was the flag bearer for the United States in the closing ceremony.